UWFosterIT/node-gws/README.md

 Return Object Element | Meaning
 ---------- | ---------------
 `statusCode` | This element represents the HTTP statusCode of the API response.
-`xhtml` | This is the raw response from the server `data` | This element represents parsed XHTML into JSON when possible for GET requests.
+`data` | This is the data element returned by the GWS API.
+If no data element is returned by the API, this will be an empty object.
 `error` | Boolean value represents the presence or absence of a business logic error.
-For example, adding an invalid netid to a valid group returns a `statusCode` of 200 but `error` = false
+For example, adding an invalid netid to a valid group returns a `statusCode` of 200 but `error` = true.
-`message` | Array of error messages if `error` is true.
-There will generally be only one value unless you attempted to add multiple invalid netids to a group.
-Then each invalid id will generate an item in the `message` array.
+`message` | Array of error details returned by the API.
+Some operations return an "error" message when successful.
+`notFound` | Array of invalid UW Net IDs when adding members to a valid group.
+An add operation will return a status code of 200, a message of OK and the error element will be set to true when the `notFound` element is present.

 All of the `options` parameters are outlined in `src/modules/[endpoint]`.